I-am-Shir/Faceapp/README.md

 ## [link to faceapp git repository](https://github.com/I-am-Shir/Faceapp)
 # Fakebook - Social Networking Android Application
 Fakebook is a social networking Android application that allows users to create profiles, log in, post content, and interact with existing posts through likes and comments.
-In its present iteration, the app allows for the registration of a single user and loads predefined posts from a JSON file.
-Rerunning the application deletes the registered user's information and any content created during the previous session.
+In its present iteration, the app allows for the registration of users and loads posts from a JSON file received from the server.
+Rerunning the application does not affect the user created, seeing as it's been added to the servers database.

 ## How to use?
 #### 1. Prerequisites